Youmahssane/Planner/README.md

  - flight management with real-time progress bar and status
  -

-I created a github (it's not up to date yet but I will): https://github.com/Youmahssane/Planner

 To launch the application, if i don't work directly, you must configure the backend in order to be able to connect to